-Applications must be received on or before Friday, August 26th.
+Applications must be received on or before Sunday, August 20, 2023.

 The Schwabacher Summer Concert (staged scenes program with orchestra) - All voice types considered for this program.
 Repertoire will be chosen to showcase participating artists.

-Song Recital - a concert showcasing a vast array of repertoire chosen to showcase participating singers and pianists.
+Song Recital - a concert showcasing a vast array repertoire chosen to showcase participating singers and pianists.

 The Merola Grand Finale (concert with full orchestra) - concert featuring all Merola singers on the stage of the War Memorial Opera House